xia-lab/MetaboAnalystR/README.md

 citation("MetaboAnalystR")
 ```

+## Previous Version Releases

+MetaboAnalystR 2.0.4 can be downloaded [here](https://www.dropbox.com/s/3nl69jzp9wh6sjh/MetaboAnalystR_2.0.4.tar.gz?dl=0).

 ## Bugs or feature requests

-To inform us of any bugs or requests, please open a new issue (and @ jsychong!!) or send an email to #jasmine.chong@mail.mcgill.ca.
+To inform us of any bugs or requests, please open a new issue (and @ Zhiqiang-PANG !!) or send an email to #jasmine.chong@mail.mcgill.ca or zhiqiang.pang@mail.mcgill.ca.

 ## MetaboAnalystR History & Updates

+10-04-2020 - Version Updata:3.0.0 - adding parameters optimization and automatical batch effect correction and stable version for peaks to function

 03-12-2020 - Version Update: 2.0.4 - adding retention time for MS Peaks to Paths (Beta)! + added troubleshooting for compound mapping